If you fail once, you can take a different course or repeat WRDS 150 or ENGL 100.

 If you believe you have already met the writing component, submit the Appeal for Exemption from Degree Requirements form to be assessed for an exemption based on your transfer credit or prior study.

-If you plan to appeal shortly before registration opens, you should register in a writing component course as insurance in case your appeal is rejected.
+If you plan to appeal shortly before registration opens, you should register in a writing component course as insurance in case your appeal is unsuccessful.
 If the appeal is successful, you can drop the course.

 Most students take their Research Component course in their fourth or final year, because the research component requires you to apply concepts, methodologies and theories you have studied throughout your major.